IBM/cloud-functions-workshops/101-workshop-nodejs/EXAM.md

 (!) false

 [explanation]
 True.
-Using web actions to prepare content, with any HTTP Content-Type and using dynamic data from multiple sources, makes it possible create compelling web sites using only serverless.
+Using web actions to prepare and make web accessible content, with any HTTP Content-Type and using dynamic data from multiple sources, makes it possible create compelling web sites using only serverless.
 [explanation]

 ### Use the Web User Interface (Web UI)